East Africa University

 East Africa University (EAU) (جامعة شرق أفريقيا) is a non-for-profit institution university in the autonomous Puntland state in northeastern Somalia, as well as in neighbouring Somaliland.
-Founded in the commercial capital of Bosaso, it has additional branches in Buhodle, Galdogob, Galkayo, Garowe and Qardho and in Erigavo in Somaliland.
-The college offers courses in seven core departments including: Medicine, engineering, veterinary, Business Admin, Sharia studies, It also operates distance learning center.
+Founded in the commercial capital of Bosaso, it has additional branches in Buhodle, Galdogob, Galkayo, Garowe, Qardho and Erigavo.
+The college offers courses in seven core departments including: Medicine, engineering, veterinary, Business Administration, Sharia studies, It also operates a distance learning center.

 Overview

 A former Bender Qassim University institution, East Africa University was established in 1999 in Bosaso by a group of Somali.
 It began offering courses in October of the year to around 500 students.

 A formal foundation laying ceremony for the college's original campus, situated about 5 km from the city center, was held in March 2000.
 It was attended by Puntland government officials, business and civil society groups, as well as many civilians.
 The first batch of students completed degree requirements in February 2005 and graduated several months later, in June.

 EAU initially offered courses in two main areas: Arabic and Islamic studies, as well as business administration in the college set aside for the purpose.
 It later grew to include more intensive language courses.
 Additional professors were subsequently hired to accommodate the broadened syllabus.

 EAU offers various programs and diplomas to Somalia's undergraduate students.